|Sample index for genealogical materials|

 1. INDEX TEMPLATE (at top): This kind of index can be helpful for identifying exactly who is mentioned in which documents or materials (letters, diaries, etc.) and uncovering relationships.
 I described how I created a simple but lengthy one here and how to use the index to solve family mysteries here.
 A simple index--to all the people mentioned in 30 years of family meeting minutes--is shown here.
 I put a copy of the index in the surname folders of families mentioned in each document, for cross-reference purposes.

 |Sample inventory template (for boxes, file folders, etc)|

 2. INVENTORY TEMPLATE (above): This is an inventory template I used to list the contents of archival boxes of genealogy materials like news clippings, photos, letters, etc. Not shown is the date of my inventory and where the box is located.
+Also include full names and dates of the people, to help heirs know who's who.
 I put a copy of this inventory inside the box and in the file folder for these ancestors.